Unstriped ground squirrel: Range and habitat

 The unstriped ground squirrel is endemic to Ethiopia, Kenya, Sudan, Tanzania, Djibouti, Eritrea and Uganda and probably extant in Somalia.
 Its natural habitats include dry (arid) savanna and subtropical or tropical dry shrubland.

-Populations occupy many overlapping regions with its sister group, the striped ground squirrel (X. erythropus), in northeastern Africa.
+Populations occupy many overlapping regions with its sister group, the African striped ground squirrel (Euxerus erythropus), in northeastern Africa.

 X. rutilus dig and occupy burrows in generally arid conditions.

 Diet and foraging

 The unstriped ground squirrels demonstrate diurnality with an omnivorous diet consisting of leaves, tree fruits (Adansonia digital), seeds (Commiphora and Acacia trees), other plant materials, and insects.
 Studies show that X. rutilus is unaffected by poisonous tannins and to some degree eats oxalic-containing foods.
 X. rutilus has been shown to be uniquely efficient in its capacity to forage for food.
 This ability is not diminished across a variety of different environments, including those with a poor to moderate food supply.

 Behavior

 Burrows

 X. rutilus are mainly solitary.
 They live in burrow systems with one or two adults with overlapping home areas.
 In times of danger unstriped ground squirrel may dive into a foreign burrow for safety.
-Unstriped ground squirrels permit non-resident squirrels to enter their burrows, including those of other species (X. erythropus).
+Unstriped ground squirrels permit non-resident squirrels to enter their burrows, including those of other species (E. erythropus).
 They spend most of their waking hours outside their burrows, but utilize them for sleep and shelter from the elements.
 They move around quite often during the day, but remain sedentary.